CreativeCodingLab/ReactionFlow/README.md

 http://www.reactome.org/PathwayBrowser/#/R-HSA-157118&PATH=R-HSA-162582
 ![ScreenShot](http://www.cs.uic.edu/~tdang/ReactionFlow/Image5-Signaling to NOTCH.png)

 The following figure shows causal relationships of 200 biochemical reactions in the Myoclonic pathway.
+This representation reveal the linear nature of this pathway.
 ![ScreenShot](http://www.cs.uic.edu/~tdang/ReactionFlow/Image6-Myoclonic pathway.png)

 The following figure shows causal relationships of 95 biochemical reactions in the Signaling to NOTCH pathway.
 The data can be found on Reactome: